thedynamiclinker/sudocode/lost+found/fsck.md

 1: Wait, I thought the first programmer was Church and Gödel and Turing?

 0: Exactly.
 They're the first.
-And⁰ Kleene is the glue.
+And Kleene is the glue.
 Like this.

 $$3 = \{ 0, 1, 2 \}$$